elginlye/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

-Calculate and report the mean & median of total number of steps taken per day with the new dataset, activity2
+Calculate and report the mean & median of total number of steps taken per day with the new dataset, activity2.
+Note: Same as above, taking  mean and median across all 58 days (NA excluded), i.e. 1 mean value and 1 median value for the 2 months.

 ```r
 mean(sumSteps$steps)